PHart3/2-groups-agda/README.md

    This may take a few minutes.
 The HTML files will be under `html/`, and `html/Biequiv-main.agda.html` will be the entry point.

+See `Two-groups/README.md` for information on type-checking the code without Docker.

 ## Acknowledgement